 In May 2005, the Cascade Land Conservancy (later renamed Forterra) outlines the Cascade Agenda, a 100-year conservation plan to protect 1.3 million acres of forest, farms, and other Puget Sound land.
 Along with preserving wilderness and open spaces, the Cascade Agenda moves to create vibrant urban areas by partnering with developers and public officials.
-The rough value of the conservation land is about $7 million over the next hundred years.
+The rough value of the conservation land is about $7 billion over the next hundred years.

 The Cascade Agenda came out of formal and informal dialogues between several key groups in the Northwest.
 Builders, developers, Fortune 500 business executives, public officials, environmental advocates, and even neighborhood activists started meeting in 2004 to discuss what the future of the Cascade region should look like.
 More than 4,500 people participated in planning and brainstorming meetings.